 NetBIOS names can be unique or group names.
-The same group name can be register by several nodes without conflict.
+Unlike with unique names, the same group name may be register by several nodes without conflict.

-Group names are used to create logical node groups, in Microsoft networks group names are used to implement the workgroup and domain concepts.
+Group names are used to create logical nodes groups, in Microsoft networks, group names are used to implement the Microsoft workgroup and domain concepts.